The Valparaiso University Center for the Arts is a vibrant space for artists and arts-lovers.

 The opening of the Center for the Arts in 1995 brought the departments of art, music, and theatre together under one roof for the first time in the University’s history.
 These departments share a commitment to a comprehensive, coherent, and ambitious visual and performing arts program, and the center for the arts fosters a spirit of collaboration and energy in achieving this goal.

-The Guild Lobby in the center for the arts also functions as campus meeting space, and can be reserved for dinners and programs.
-To reserve space, contact the center for the arts Director at firstname.lastname@example.org.
+The Guild Lobby in the Center for the Arts also functions as campus meeting space, and can be reserved for dinners and programs.
+To reserve space, contact Angie Taylor at email@example.com.